19. These Women

 Charlie rolled his eyes.
 "Don't encourage her."

-After Bella said goodbye to her parents, Aro, Amun, and Kebi all emerged from where they had been hiding out in their rooms.
+After Bella said goodbye to her parents, Aro, Amun, and Kebi all emerged from where they had been hiding out.
 Without really being directed to, the Cullens and their guests gathered outside on the porch.
-Tia immediately began peppering Bella with questions about cake decorating and lost Spanish mines, but Aro had something more serious on his mind.
+Benjamin immediately began peppering Bella with questions about cake decorating and lost Spanish mines, but Aro had something more serious on his mind.

 "She guessed what you were," he told Carlisle quietly.